aronhelser/VERAin/verain/python/README.md

     }
 ```

+It is important that the reference parameter be defined before the section that tries to use it.
+To ensure this, the `_order` directive is included for some templates.
+For instance, the `CellMap` template includes `"_order": ["axial", "rodmap", "fuel", "cell"]`.
+Then `axial` will be processed before `rodmap`, defining the reference parameter `axial_labels`, so that only the `rodmap`s used in the current `axial` card will be output.

 ### Composition

 Assemblies, controls, detectors and inserts all share the same cards for materials, cells, rodmaps, and axial definitions.
 This commonality is defined in CellMaps.py, then incorporated into the different sections like this: